srsran/srsRAN_4G/README.md

 To install QT4 and libfftw use your distribution packet management system, for instance in ubuntu you can run: `sudo apt-get install libfftw3-dev libqt4-dev` to install all requirements.

+Finally, to download and build libLTE, just run:
 ```
 git clone https://github.com/ismagom/libLTE.git
 cd libLTE